Way back in 2011, we received our first Transpack Ski Boot Backpacks.

 Goggle Grips are two small stick-on plastic guides.
 Place one on each side of a ski helmet, just behind the ear piece and use them to align and hold the goggle strap in place.
 This means when your child puts his or her goggles on top of the helmet, they can’t slide over the top and dangle down the back.

-In the spirit of sharing my favorite ski boot backpack, and in honor of one of freeskiing’s most iconic athletes, we’re excited to give away a Glen Plake Transpack TRV Pro ski boot backpack today.
+In the spirit of honoring of one of freeskiing’s most iconic athletes, we’re excited to share the Glen Plake Transpack TRV Pro ski boot backpack .

 One of the packs in the Transpack Glen Plake series, this pack is the same as other TRV Pros, except that it comes in black and Glen Plake Lime and has a Glen Plake logo embroidered on it.